Post Office vs LIC: Best Government-Backed Saving Plan for You

 • LIC Plans:

-• Endowment & money-back policies yield effective returns between 5.5% to 6.5%, including bonuses.
+• Endowment & money-back policies yield effective returns between 5.5% and 6.5%, including bonuses.

-✅ Verdict: Post Office schemes generally offer higher and more transparent returns, especially over the short and medium term.
+✅ Verdict: Post Office schemes generally offer higher and more transparent returns, especially over the short and medium terms.

 4. Tax Benefits